open/close all folders

 - Garnet saving Steven from falling into a pit of fire by planting her feet ankle-deep into a chunk of solid stone.

-- Not to mention her off screen moment of awesome as she carried Steven over a room covered in spikes, guillotine and pouring lava.
+- Garnet's off screen moment of awesome as she carried Steven over a room covered in spikes, guillotine and pouring lava.

-- As soon as Steven figures out what's going on, she turns and starts punching the floor without a word.
+- As soon as Steven figures out what's going on, Garnet turns and starts punching the floor without a word.

 - Steven figuring out what the rooms are doing, on his own, is pretty awesome on its own.